LordManjush/Limo/README.md

 # Limo
-A simple logger made for fun
-Completely usable no strings attached.
+A easy to use light weight logger made for fun Completely usable no strings attached.
 Modify, reuse or anything.

 How to start